 Construction Safety Halo

-The Illumagear Halo Light can be spotted from a quarter-mile away.
+The Illumagear Halo SL can be spotted from a quarter-mile away.
 Just connect it to your hard hat and you can work in your own personal spotlight all night long.
 And everybody will see you coming.
 Bonus points for its HI-Alert mode.

 Construction Safety Drone